 - 1 Whole lemon (the zest of it)

 - 1/4 teaspoon white pepper (from the mill)

 Use the grater to get the zest of the lemon, don't forget to wash the lemon well first.
 Finely chop the sage and mix it with the zest, butter, garlic and white pepper.
 Season the herb butter with salt to taste.
 Roll up the butter in cling film into a cylindrical toffee.
 Leave it to set in the fridge before use.
 (You can also prepare this a day in advance.
 The butter also goes well with fish.)

 Preparing the chicken

 Remove the chicken from the packaging, check for feathers and remove them.
 Lay the chicken breast down, now remove the back with the knife or scissors.
 Press the chicken flat, using both hands.
 Turn the chicken over with the carcass downwards and press down again.
 Rub the chicken well and set aside.
 (If you want more rub flavour make sure the rub gets under the skin).

 Prepare the BBQ and cook the chicken

-Grill a nice colour on the outside.
+Light up the bbq, fire it up to 150°C and aim it directly, adding the chunks of wood.
+Place the chicken meat side down on the grid of your Q. Grill a nice colour on the outside.
 This time, I used a GrillGrate.
 A special grid that gives nice "Grillmarks" on your product.
 In this case, it looks a bit like a truck ran over the chicken.
 Turn the chicken over with the carcass on the grill.
 Cook the chicken in this way until it is ready.
 Use the Thermapen to check the core of the chicken.
 When all parts have reached a core temperature of at least 69-72°C, the chicken is ready.
 (There will be parts of the chicken with a higher temperature).